Swiss School of Management

 INT 310INTERNSHIPCapstone4 US Credits 8 ECTS

-In this course, students learn how investment banks, VC, and private equity firms operate.
+In this module students learn how investment banks, VC, and private equity firms operate.
 Venture capital, private equity, debt and equity financing, financial derivatives, capital structure, investment research, and investing, among other financial topics, are studied and discussed.
-We cover the functioning of financial markets, analysis of risk and return, analytic tools, valuation of financial assets: stocks, bonds, options; investigative and research techniques, such as reading 10K’s and other public filings for opportunity; valuation methodologies; and qualitative investigative techniques such as talking to company managements.
-Emphasis is on developing practical analytical tools and social skills necessary to succeed in the world of high finance.
-For example, students will develop and utilize analytical and presentation tools at investment banks, such as the working group list, comparable spreadsheets, financial models, and other analyses and memoranda.
+We cover the functioning of financial markets, analysis of risk and return, analytic tools, valuation of financial assets: stocks, bonds, options; investigative and research techniques, such as reading 10K’s, and other public filings for opportunity; valuation methodologies; and qualitative investigative techniques such as talking to company managements.

 Good management implies good business decisions.
 Good business decisions are paramount to excel in running business processes.
 In any situation exists an optimal path to follow to achieve the strategic goals, and the disciplines of Artificial Intelligence and Operations Research can help find this optimal path among an infinite number of options.
 When applied to business decisions, those disciplines are typically known as Decision Science, and the tools used in this field are called Business analytics (BA).
 Business analytics (BA) is the practice of iterative, methodical exploration of an organization’s data via the processing and storage power of modern Information Systems.
 BA is used by companies committed to data-driven, bottom-up decision-making.
 BA enables organizations to gain insights that inform business decisions and can be used to automate and optimize business processes.
 Data-driven companies treat their data as a corporate asset and leverage it for a competitive advantage.
 Successful business analytics depends on data quality, skilled analysts understanding the technologies and the business, and an organizational commitment to data-driven decision-making.